megascatterbomb/mega_mod/README.md

     - The top 3 players' damage is listed.
     - The total damage by all players is displayed.
     - Damage by other sources (e.g. Distillery grinder) is listed separately.
+    - Winners of RPS are displayed in gold.
-    - Shows a percentage of how much health RED Team managed to chip away.
+    - Shows a percentage of how much health the Mercs managed to chip away.
 - Anti-AFK measures:
   - If a player fails to send a keyboard input for 60 seconds, they are killed.
   - When this happens, Hale's health is reduced to compensate, as though the idle player was never there in the first place.